openmobilityfoundation/curb-data-specification/README.md

 # Work in Progress

 The CDS is a work in progress and is under ongoing development by the community under the guidance of the [Working Group Steering Committee](https://github.com/openmobilityfoundation/curb-data-specification/wiki) on specific [discussion topics](https://github.com/openmobilityfoundation/curb-data-specification/discussions) and bi-weekly [public meetings](https://github.com/openmobilityfoundation/curb-data-specification/wiki#meeting-agendas) around a specific [Scope of Work](https://docs.google.com/document/d/1yY5pRiiei8seVxXOmcYiqCA7wx7DueeatJnjbZoV3hU/).
 Work and dicussion is also happening in the [Curb Data Specification - Draft and Ideas Doc](https://docs.google.com/document/d/1UgD2fHtVyIMwNG-qXJRv-gcY7nCdYxokbMsLTs32Em4/edit?usp=sharing) before being committed to GitHub.
 The Steering Committee has created supplemntary resources the [Architectural Decisions](https://github.com/openmobilityfoundation/curb-data-specification/wiki/Curb-Architectural-Decisions), [Curbs Use Cases](https://github.com/openmobilityfoundation/curb-data-specification/wiki/CDS-Curbs-Use-Cases), and [Pilot Project Guide](https://docs.google.com/document/d/1Mb1wpy4AFJ1MLvDpSIJsii4_1j2JC16NxNUVPI5BMNM/edit?usp=sharing) pages.
 The goal is to release a beta version of the spec by the end of 2021 and incorporate feedback from pilot programs into future versions.

-## Beta
-> ⚠ **This repository is current a draft of the initial CDS beta.
-It will be change as development and real-world feedback happens.
-See our current [timeline](https://github.com/openmobilityfoundation/curb-data-specification/wiki#timeline) and watch the [CDS Releases](https://github.com/openmobilityfoundation/curb-data-specification/releases) page for updates.**

 [Top][toc]